zatosource/zato-php-client/README.md

-# zato-php-client
+# PHP API client for Zato services
-This client provides developers an easy way to invoke zato services using zato public api, it can easily be extended to provide support for other public api resources.
+This clients offers developers an easy way to invoke Zato services

 To get started, install composer in your project: